 Donna also teaches creative writing to primary school and sixth form students, writes features for a specialist sports magazine and works as kitchen assistant in a vegan café.
 Donna has three teenage sons.
 She aims to finish her novel this year so that she can start writing the sequel.

 All funds raised by the Creative Writing Competition will go towards supporting the National Memory Day project, including placing Poets-in-Residence in Memory Cafes around the UK to work with people living with memory loss.
-This project is delivered in partnership with the Alzheimer’s Society, Plymouth University and the Poetry Archive.
+This project is delivered in partnership with Literature Works, the Alzheimer’s Society, Plymouth University and the Poetry Archive.

 The Competition received over 1,300 entries from across the UK, Ireland, Europe, USA, China, Japan and Australia.